ALESTA1/dfs/README.md

 # Distributed File System

-A robust distributed file system implementation inspired by a CMU course project.
+A simple yet distributed file system implementation inspired by a CMU course project.
 The system features a centralized Naming Server architecture with distributed Storage Servers, supporting file replication and lock-based consistency.

 ## 🏗️ Architecture